Rosie O'Donnell: Early life

-O'Donnell was born on March 21, 1962, in Commack, New York, the third of five children of Roseann Teresa (née Murtha; 1934–1973) and Edward Joseph O'Donnell (1933–2015).
+O'Donnell was born on March 21, 1962, in Commack, New York, on Long Island, the third of five children of Roseann Teresa (née Murtha; 1934–1973) and Edward Joseph O'Donnell (1933–2015).
 Her father immigrated from County Donegal, Ireland, during his childhood; her mother was Irish American.

 O'Donnell and her siblings were sexually abused by their father as children, and she stated that her family has a history of "generational abuse and alcoholism".
 "There were a lot of tragic deaths, early deaths and alcoholism.
 There was a lot of abuse," she said of her father's family.
-She was raised Roman Catholic.
+She was raised Catholic.
 Her brother is Daniel J. O'Donnell, the first openly gay man elected to the New York State Assembly.
 On March 17, 1973, four days before O'Donnell's eleventh birthday, her mother Roseann died from breast cancer.

 While O'Donnell attended Commack High School, she was voted homecoming queen, prom queen, senior class president, and class clown.
 During high school, she began exploring her interest in comedy, beginning with a skit performed in front of the school in which she imitated Gilda Radner's character, Roseanne Roseannadanna.
 After graduating in 1980, O'Donnell briefly attended Dickinson College, later transferring to Boston University before ultimately dropping out of college.